 SQL DROP Database

-When we try to delete an existing database from the database management system, then we need to execute the SQL Drop Database statement.
-While executing the below statement, keep in mind that it will permanently delete all the tables and views from the database management system.
-So you have to be very careful while executing the SQL command.
+When we try to delete an existing database from the database management system, we need to execute the SQL Drop Database statement.
+While executing the below statement, remember that it will permanently delete all the tables and views from the database management system.
+So you have to be very careful while executing this SQL command.

 DROP DATABASE Database_Name;